AionSystem/SYNARA/README.md

 ## HONEST STATE — MARCH 2026

-`[D]` SYNARA is newly created as a formal repo.
-The personality architecture and Gap Response Architecture exist in ALBEDO's session operating instructions.
-VOCA v0.1 is specified.
-The insula specification is being formalized now — it has been operating as undocumented architecture inside the ODL.
+`[D]` SYNARA enterprise structure defined March 2026.
+Personality architecture and Gap Response Architecture exist in ALBEDO's session operating instructions.
+VOCA v0.1 is specified at M-NASCENT.
+The insula specification is being formalized from ODL architecture.
+LOCI WORLD entity documentation exists in `LOCI_WORLD_v01.md`.

-`[S]` Build sequence: migrate ALBEDO personality spec → formalize VOCA → write insula specification from ODL architecture → write Gap Response Architecture as standalone document → build register map.
+`[S]` Build sequence above is the correct order.
+Phase 1 is complete.
+Phase 2 is next.

 ---